 Assuming that the proposed amendment to the Xerox restated certificate of incorporation (Proposal 5) is authorized by shareholders and becomes effective prior to completion of the holding company reorganization, the rights of shareholders of Holdings after giving effect to the holding company reorganization will be substantially similar in all material respects to the current rights of Xerox shareholders, subject to nominal dilution of voting rights as a result of the voting provisions of the Holdings Series A Preferred Stock.
 The Holdings Series A Preferred Stock will vote together with the Holdings common stock, as a single class, on all matters submitted to the shareholders of Holdings, but the Holdings Series A Preferred Stock will only be entitled to one vote for every ten shares of Holdings common stock into which the Holdings Series A Preferred Stock is convertible.
-Based on 180,000 shares of Xerox Series B Preferred Stock outstanding, which will be exchanged for 180,000 shares of Holdings Series A Preferred Stock as a result of the merger yielding voting rights of 674,157 votes as of the Record Date, the voting rights of Xerox common shareholders will be diluted by approximately 0.29% upon completion of the holding company reorganization (based on 226,906,017 shares of Xerox common stock outstanding on the Record Date).
+Based on 180,000 shares of Xerox Series B Preferred Stock outstanding, which will be exchanged for 180,000 shares of Holdings Series A Preferred Stock as a result of the merger yielding voting rights of 674,157 votes as of the Record Date, the voting rights of Xerox common stock outstanding on the Record Date).